Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Experiments

 In our experiment, we aim to use the Omni-Lens-Field model to characterize the 4D PSFLib of four different lenses: the MOS-S1, MOS-S2, a Double Gauss lens, and a 6P lens automatically designed by OptiFusion~\cite{gao2024global}.
 In Fig.~\ref{fig:mlp_N}, we explore the selection of the number of hidden layers $N$, to find the balance between storage space and performance.
 Based on these results, we set $N{=}5$, which allows for precise PSF prediction within a relatively small storage size.
 Compared to the original 4D PSFLib of four lenses, which requires $67.8GB$ of storage space, our Omni-Lens-Field model achieves the same representational capacity while occupying only $0.24GB$ of storage.
 This represents a $282.5$-fold reduction in the storage space requirements.
-Additionally, the performance of our method, as measured by PSNR and SSIM on the validation set, reaches $49.2855dB$ and $0.9953$ respectively, which confirms that our method is storage-efficient and achieves high-quality prediction with little storage consumption.
+Additionally, the performance of our method, as measured by PSNR and SSIM on the validation set, reaches $49.2855dB$ and $0.9953$ respectively, which confirms that our method is storage-efficient and achieves high-quality prediction with little storage consumption. \JQ{The time consumption of the model should also be taken into account.
+As shown in Table~\ref{tab:inference time}, the Omni-Lens-Field accounts for at most 8.4\% of the inference time in the entire pipeline, which is within an acceptable range.}

 In Fig.\ref{fig:mlp_pred}, we present the estimated PSF results of four lenses at depths of $1m$, $2m$, and $5m$ with a FoV of $0.5$.
 At each depth, our predictions closely match the ray-tracing PSFs.
 The detailed optical parameters of these four lenses and more prediction results are shown in the Appendix.

 As depicted in Eq.~\eqref{eq:PSF MAP}, the depth-aware PSF map of the selected lens can be inferred by inputting the predicted depth value $d$ of the scene and the position $(h, w)$ of the corresponding image into the Omni-Lens-Field model.